CodeNow/big-poppa/README.md

 - `npm test`: Lints code and runs unit and functional test for all services
 - `npm run test-integration`: Lints code and runs unit and functional test for all services with real GithubAPI calls (`test-integration` ENV)
 - `npm run test-common`: Runs unit and functional tests for `common` library
-- `npm run test-hooray`: Runs unit and functional tests for `hooray`
+- `npm run test-prometheus`: Runs unit and functional tests for `prometheus`

 ### Testing Definitions